Robin Harris, Director

-Robin Harris is director of the NC State Dance Program, where she also serves as artistic director of the NCSU Dance Company, mentors student choreographers, and teaches dance composition.
+As director of the NC State Dance Program, where she also serves as artistic director of the NCSU Dance Company, Robin Harris mentors student choreographers and teaches dance composition.

 A choreographer of over thirty major works, Robin is a recipient of two NC Arts Council Choreographers Fellowships, the Raleigh Medal of Arts, an Indy Award, and the 2010 NCAAHPERD University Dance Educator Award.
 Her work has also been recognized by the American Dance Festival, and been presented five times in National Galas of the American College Dance Festival Association, including performances at the John F. Kennedy Center for the Performing Arts.
 Full evenings of Robin’s work have been presented by NCSU Center Stage and the Southeast Women’s Studies Conference.
 Additionally, her work has toured four seasons with the North Carolina Dance Festival, and been a featured subject on National Public Radio’s Studio 360.

 Robin has served as a guest artist at Washington & Lee University, James Madison University, University of Maryland, Hollins University, and Meredith College.
 She has also choreographed for Burning Coal Theatre Company in Raleigh, including Hair in 2009, Enron in 2011, and Brigadoon in 2012.
 Robin choreographed Rent for University Theatre at NC State in 2012.
 Robin is a member of the 2013/2014 Burning Coal Theatre Company.